Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 The espresso grinder blind tasting

-The sensor panel
+The sensory panel

 The espresso roasts and coffees tasted